spsforks/QB64-Wiki/_NEWIMAGE.md

 ```

-*Example 2:* Creating an 800 by 600 window version of SCREEN 12 with 256 colors (text 37 X 100):
+Creating an 800 by 600 window version of SCREEN 12 with 256 colors (text 37 X 100):

 ```vb